 You are most likely to find woolen fire blankets in homes, labs, and offices.
 They are usually treated with a flame retardant fluid and mounted in a vertical position for quick-release.
-The natural internal structure of wool fibers requires a lot more oxygen than is naturally available in the air to become inflamed.
+The natural internal structure of wool fibers requires a lot more oxygen than is naturally available in the air to light on fire.

 Wool Fire Blankets

-Some key features of woolen fire blankets include:
+Some key features of wool fire blankets include: